IanWhitney/kafka_brownbag/README.md

 This works, but it introduces a few problems.
 First, schemas don't change all that often, so including it with every message is redundant.
 And it increases the size of each message, which might affect how many messages you can store and how quickly they can be saved.
 The schema in our example is quite small, but imagine the complexity with larger schemas.

 A centralized service that stores and retrieves schemas solves these problems.
 Instead of the Producer including the full schema with each message, they can include only the schema's unique id.
-And when a Consumerreads a message, they can get the schema from the central service.
+And when a Consumer reads a message, they can get the schema from the central service.

 Confluent, a Kafka vendor run by the creators and maintainers of Kafka, provides an open source Schema Registry that does all of these things, and more.